Luiz Gustavo

-Luiz Gustavo Dias (born 23 July 1987) is a Brazilian professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club São Paulo.
+Luiz Gustavo Dias (born 23 July 1987) is a Brazilian professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Athletico Paranaense.

-From 2007 to 2017 he played in Germany, where he represented 1899 Hoffenheim, Bayern Munich and VfL Wolfsburg, making 245 Bundesliga appearances and scoring 15 goals.
-He won six trophies in his time in the country, including the 2012–13 UEFA Champions League with Bayern Munich.
+From 2007 to 2017 Luiz Gustavo played in Germany, where he represented TSG Hoffenheim, Bayern Munich and VfL Wolfsburg, making 245 Bundesliga appearances and scoring 15 goals.
+He won six trophies in his time in the country, including the 2012–13 UEFA Champions League with Bayern.

 A full international with over 40 caps since his debut in 2011, Luiz Gustavo represented Brazil as they won the 2013 FIFA Confederations Cup and came fourth at the 2014 FIFA World Cup, both on home soil.

 Club career

 Early career

 Born in Pindamonhangaba, São Paulo, Luiz Gustavo started his professional career at Corinthians Alagoano.
 In August 2007, he was loaned to German club 1899 Hoffenheim, then of the 2.
 Bundesliga.
 On 1 April 2008, Hoffenheim signed Luiz Gustavo on a permanent contract.
 He went on to play two and a half Bundesliga seasons for the club.